-I often get asked, "Rubina, what is the one thing I can do to get clients."
+I'm often asked, "Rubina, what is the one thing I can do to get clients."
 Or "What is the one thing I can do to get people to donate to our organization."
-My answer is always, There's not.
-There is no ONE thing you can do to get people to buy from you or give to you.
-Many don't want to hear this, but it's true.
+My answer is always, "There's no ONE thing."
+Many people don't want to hear this, but it's true.